-Today, longer life expectancies are driving wealth managers to expand their offerings beyond strictly investment advice to include multigenerational financial planning.
+Today, longer life expectancy is driving wealth managers to expand their offerings beyond strictly investment advice to include multi-generational financial planning.
 For this reason, asset managers must engage their clients in new ways to collaborate around both their financial goals and the fiscal well-being of their dependents.

 Fortunately, the Salesforce Financial Services Cloud (FSC) platform offers a rich set of tools to help wealth managers stay ahead of the curve.
 At Dreamforce 2019, industry thought leaders examined some of the trends that are shaping the wealth management industry, and how Salesforce is helping its customers address them.